natcap/invest.users-guide/source/crop_production.rst

 4. **Nitrogen application raster (optional, for modeled yields).** A GIS raster dataset, with a numeric values for amount of N (kg/ha) applied on each cell.
 These can be decimal values or integers.

-5. Phosphate application raster (optional, for modeled yields)
+5. **Phosphate application raster (optional, for modeled yields).** A GIS raster dataset, with a numeric values for amount of P2O5 (kg/ha) applied on each cell.
+These can be decimal values or integers.

-6. Potash application raster (optional, for modeled yields)
+6. **Potash application raster (optional, for modeled yields).** A GIS raster dataset, with a numeric values for amount of K2O (kg/ha) applied on each cell.
+These can be decimal values or integers.

-7. Irrigation raster (optional, for modeled yields)
+7. **Irrigation raster (optional, for modeled yields).** A GIS raster dataset, designating which pixels on the landscape are irrigated with either a 1 (irrigated) or 0 (non-irrigated, rainfed).
+Only 0 or 1 should be used; other values will return an error.

 Running The Model